mcgridles/CarND-Lane-Lines/README.md

 Overview
 ---
 The goal of this project is to identify lane lines in an image, and then apply it to a video stream.

+It works by performing Canny edge detection on each frame in the video, then transforming the edges into Hough space, and finally connecting the dots to make a line.
+The line is then extrapolated to cover the entire lane.

 Check out [my writeup](writeup.md) to learn more about my process and see how it works.

 Setup
 ---